From Model Explanation to Data Misinterpretation: A Cautionary Analysis of Post Hoc Explainers in Business Research: Conclusion

 \subsection{Main Findings}

-Our paper contributes several important findings to the use of post hoc explanations in business research.
+We contribute several important findings to the use of post hoc explanations in business research.

 First, through an extensive literature review, we found that the use of post hoc explanations to infer information about the data is quite prevalent.
-In the 150 papers we reviewed, 63 used SHAP or LIME to draw conclusions about the $X\rightarrow Y$ relationship instead of the $\mathcal{M}(X)\rightarrow \hat{Y}$ relationship.
-Such use deviates from the intended purpose of post hoc explainers; they are designed to explain the machine learning model, not to extract information about the data.
+Such use deviates from the intended purpose of post hoc explainers; they are designed to explain the machine learning model.
 Identifying this misuse of post hoc explanations is an important contribution of this paper.
-Note that while post hoc explanations have been first introduced and widely used in the machine learning community, the issue we discuss in this paper is less of a concern for that community because computer scientists are more interested in explaining the machine learning models.
-They use post hoc explainers to understand a model's behavior in order to diagnose and debug the model.
-However, the goal of business researchers is to understand the data and the underlying phenomena, making this issue more pertinent in business research.